patshone-manifesto/hee-web-blueprint/pages/blueprint/functional-overview.md

 layout: layouts/page.njk
 title: Functional overview
 pageTitle: Functional overview
-pageDescription: What is the platform for?
-What is being built and who is using it.
+pageDescription: What does the platform do?
+What are the significant features, functions and use cases.
 path: /blueprint
 permalink: /blueprint/functional-overview.html
 eleventyNavigation: